-Effectively manage localization for both iOS and Android apps without translating the same strings twice.
+Effectively manage localization for iOS and Android apps without translating the same strings twice.

 Übersetzen Sie iOS und Android Datein in einem Crowdin Projekt.
 Select one of the options suggested below, depending on your project specifications.